The Inference Tax: Why Most of Your AI Budget Lives in Production

 Key Takeaways

 AI spending is projected at $2.53 trillion in 2026.
+And if history is any guide, efficiency gains won’t slow that growth — they’ll accelerate it.
+Jevons Paradox tells us that cheaper inference unlocks more use cases, not lower bills.
 The organizations that build cost visibility and optimization practices now will have structural advantages as that spending scales.

 The inference tax is real.
 The CFOs who see it early can manage it.
 The ones who don’t will keep wondering why AI ROI never materializes.